Sign in →

 Clinical Information

 In the United States, the incidence of acute lymphoblastic leukemia (ALL) is roughly 6000 new cases per year (as of 2019).
-ALL accounts for approximately 70% of all childhood leukemia cases (ages 0-19 years), making it the most common type of childhood cancer.
+ALL accounts for approximately 70% of all childhood leukemia cases (aged 0-19 years), making it the most common type of childhood cancer.
 Approximately 85% of pediatric cases of ALL are B-cell lineage (B-ALL) and 15% are T-cell lineage (T-ALL).
-It has a peak incidence at 2 to 5 years of age.
-The incidence decreases with increasing age, before increasing again at around 50 years of age.
+It has a peak incidence at age 2 to 5 years.
+The incidence decreases with increasing age, before increasing again at around age 50 years.
 ALL is slightly more common in male patients than female patients.
 There is an increased incidence of ALL in individuals with Down syndrome, Fanconi anemia, Bloom syndrome, ataxia telangiectasia, X-linked agammaglobulinemia, and severe combined immunodeficiency.
 The overall cure rate for ALL in children is about 90% and about 45% to 60% of adults have long-term disease-free survival.
 CRLF2/IGH rearrangements are more commonly observed in patients with Down syndrome or of Hispanic descent.

 Each of the B-ALL genetic subgroups is important to detect and can be critical prognostic markers.
 The decision for early transplantation may be made if t(9;22)(q34;q11.2), MLL (KMT2A) translocations, RUNX1 duplication/amplification (iAMP21) or a hypodiploid clone is identified.
 In contrast, if the ETV6/RUNX1 fusion is detected by FISH or hyperdiploidy is identified by chromosome studies, the patient has a favorable prognosis and transplantation is rarely considered.